sepehrmn/sepehrmn/README.md

 I use Python and its ecosystem daily for AI/ML.
 I use C/C++ and RUST when performance is needed.

-I've used many machine learning models over the years including reinforcement learning, Bayesian modeling, and various methods for clustering, classification, regression, and dimensionality reduction.
+I've used many machine learning models over the years including reinforcement learning, different recurrent neural networks, Bayesian modeling, and various methods for clustering, classification, regression, and dimensionality reduction.

 <table>
 <tbody>